TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 FPGC VARIANT SPECIFIC
 ---------------------

+ * Issue of some WW2 switches being double rotated on the pivot.
+Corrected X models.
  * Added LIGHTOFFSETUP and LIGHTOFFSETZ to control position of light relative to entity
  * Added new ISMARKER=5 for FPE to create a special EntityLight (Entity with lightsource)
  * New CONTROLLERHINT feature shows Logitech Dual Action controller which indicates what user can press